 The insurance does not cover any travels outside the host country.
 The exemptions are study trips with a supervisor where Kammarkollegiet have been notified in advance.

-- From July 1, 2021; if the country of study is the country in which you are domiciled, the only clauses that apply are 2.1 Personal injury cover and 2.11 Liability cover.
+- If the country of study is the country in which you are domiciled, the only clauses that apply are 2.1 Personal injury cover and 2.11 Liability cover.
 If you are a citizen of the country of study or if you have lived there, contact Kammarkollegiet and find out what applies specifically to you.

 Make sure you get your learning agreement signed by your course/programme coordinator at Malmö University before departure.
 It must also be signed by your host university.
 You must get your courses approved to get your credits transferred once you're back.